EMart86/SwiftDataProvider/README.md

         contentAdapter.contentSectionizer = { content, sections in
             //Sectionize the content
-            //return .new or .use(index of the section) to create a new section or use the given section guard let last = sections?.last else {
+            //return .new or .use(index of the section) to create a new section or use the given section

+            let context = [Section.Keys.predicate: NSPredicate(format: "...")] //you can specify a predicate here, so you can easily categorize the      content to the correct session guard let last = sections?.last else {
-                return .append
+                return .new(context)
             }

             //Here i'm filtering the row
-            //if the model to be added into a section is "older" than a minute, a new section will be created, otherwhise use the latest section let rows = last.rows.compactMap { $0 as?
-TimeModel }
+            //if the model to be added into a section meets the given predicate of a section (see *let context = [Section.Keys.predicate: NSPredicate(format: "...")]*) if let index = sections.firstIndex(where: { section in return section.meetsPredicate(content: content) ?? false
-            if let timeInterval = rows.first?.date.timeIntervalSince(content.date), timeInterval < -60 {
+            }) {
-                return .insert(0)
+                return .use(index)
             }
-            return .use((sections?.count ??
-1) - 1)
+            return .new(context)
         }
     }